When I did a survey recently I asked the women in my community what they struggle with most and what stops them from running their own business.

 I get very intense and focussed (when I’m not in procrastination mode) during launches and I want to get things just right.
 That causes my headaches to flare.

-I tell myself that I need more time to decide what I will do with my business and I create all kinds of lists and plans for the year.
+When I have some tough tasks or difficult tasks to do, I tell myself that I need more time to decide what I will do with my business and I create all kinds of lists and plans for the year.

 Even though all this can be useful, it’s very clear that I’m procrastinating as I don’t want to face the reality of all the work I still need to do.
-Most importantly to create those videos that I dread making.

 #4 I start doubting myself